Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 linkTitle: API Server overview
 weight: 110
 ---
 The core of the Amplify management plane is the API Server.
 The API Server exposes an HTTP API that allows you to configure different parts of the management plane.
-The API Server's API lets you query and manipulate the state of resources in Amplify Central.
+The API Server's API lets you query and manipulate the state of resources in Amplify.
 For example: Environments, API Services, Secrets, Webhooks.

-Most operations can be performed through the Axway Central command-line interface, which in turn uses the API.
+Most operations can be performed through the Axway command-line interface, which in turn uses the API.
 However, you can also access the API directly using REST calls.
 The REST documentation is publicly available at [Axway API Server](https://apicentral.axway.com/apis/docs).

-The [API](https://apicentral.axway.com/apis/docs) exposes a standard CRUD interface for all resources available in Amplify Central.
-These resources model the governance for different data planes that Amplify Central is managing.
+The [API](https://apicentral.axway.com/apis/docs) exposes a standard CRUD interface for all resources available in Amplify.
+These resources model the governance for different data planes that Amplify is managing.

 ## REST requests for resources